 Springtime is now upon us, blossoming nature’s kingdom back to life.
-There is no better way to make the most of the warmth and colourful beauty brought about by the rejuvenation season than by getting outdoors into our region’s natural playgrounds.
+There's no better way to make the most of the warmth and lush greenery brought about by the rejuvenation season than by getting outdoors into our region’s natural playgrounds.

-We’ve rounded up all the best local Spring adventures, activities and places to visit ideal for ticking off your to-do list before the heat and humidity of summer hits.
+We’ve rounded up all the best local spring adventures, activities and places to tick off your spring bucket-list before the heat of summer hits.

-#1 Visit local markets for a gander and a grocery shop.
+#1 Visit local markets just like the iconic Redcliffe Markets for a gander and a grocery shop.
 Back in season are: mangos, papaya, pineapple, rockmelon, watermelon, strawberries, bananas, grapefruits, oranges, cherries, avocados, sugar snap peas, tomatoes, artichokes, asparagus, beetroot, broccoli, leek, and silverbeet amongst many other fruits and veggies.